 In some countries, Forex trading is taxable while in some countries forex trading is absolutely tax-free.
 Moreover, in some countries, Forex trading is completely illegal.
 Therefore, it depends on which country you live to know whether it is a taxable income or not.

-For example, Forex trading is a taxable income in Australia, Canada, Cyprus, Japan, USA, etc. However, Forex trading is banned in Nigeria, South Korea, Bangladesh, etc.
+For example, Forex trading is a taxable income in Australia, Canada, Cyprus, Japan, the USA, etc. However, Forex trading is banned in Nigeria, South Korea, Bangladesh, etc.